Best CBI Program for Bitcoiners by Budget: Under $150K, Mid-Tier, and Premium

 Türkiye enters the conversation at this tier.
 The minimum investment is $400,000, structured as a real estate purchase (not a donation to the government).
 You buy property, hold it for three years, and you get Turkish citizenship.
 Processing takes 4 to 6 months.
 You get 113 visa-free destinations, which is a meaningful step up from Caribbean and Pacific programs.
 The real kicker: Türkiye has an E-2 investor visa treaty with the USA.
 If you want the ability to live and work in the United States, this is one of the very few paths that gets you there.
 Consult a qualified US tax advisor regarding your specific tax residency obligations under the E-2 visa.

 The trade-off with Türkiye is that it is CRS-participating, the timeline is longer, and you are tying up $400,000 in real estate for three years.
 But for Bitcoiners who have been thinking about a US presence or who want access to a broader set of visa-free countries, it is a legitimate play.
-With 21 CBI's 5% advisory fee on the $400,000 government fee, that is an additional $20,000.
+With 21 CBI’s 5% advisory fee on the $400,000 real-estate investment, that is an additional $20,000.
 Factor that into your planning.

 Premium: $500k And Up